Breast Reconstruction Testimonial: Lilli

 I was very unhappy with the way I looked and quite self-conscious about the way I appeared in clothes.
 But aesthetics was the lesser of my problems.
 The weight difference in my breasts caused chronic neck and shoulder pain.
 Furthermore, the sentinel node biopsy (SNB) I had undergone as part of my lumpectomy surgery left me with underarm pain and tightness.

 I started researching my options and came across online discussion forums where patients were describing their experiences with autologous fat grafting (AFT).
-I found Dr. Khouri's website for the Miami Breast Center and became fascinated with the process of BRAVA + AFT reconstruction.
+I found Dr. Khouri's website for the Miami Breast Center and became fascinated with the process of EVE + AFT reconstruction.
 I spent hours reading articles and studies on the subject and became convinced this was a safe, noninvasive procedure that would restore beauty and symmetry to my breasts.
 It also offered that ray of hope I was longing for.

 Over the course of two surgeries in early 2012, Dr. Khouri transferred fat to fill in my lumpectomy defect.
 He also performed a revolutionary, incisionless, and scarless mastopexy (breast lift) to the contralateral side to restore symmetry.

 During my initial surgery, Dr. Khouri liposuctioned fat from my back and for the first time, my backside had a pretty little shape.
 During the second procedure, he liposuctioned my belly fat, leaving me with a completely flat tummy.
 Clothes shopping has never been so much fun.
 Needless to say, I am delighted with my results.
 The underarm pain and tightness I developed following my SNB disappeared and has never returned.
 And my chronic neck and shoulder pain resolved completely.

 Here's how I described that experience to my online patient forum: